 Kew Mae Pan Natural Trail is located inside the area of Doi Inthanon National Park, read here about How To Get To Doi Inthanon.
 Some tour operator arranging day-trip to the National Park will include Kew Mae Pan on their itinerary.
 Please ask them before booking because not everyone visiting the Park wants to spend a few hours for hiking.

 If you are coming from downtown Chiang Mai by car or motorbike, follow google map to the point 18.55555 98.48235.
-The trail is located at a huge car park area, which is about 500 meters past the entrance to the twin chedis.
+The trail entrance is located in a huge car park area, which is about 500 meters past the entrance to the twin chedis.
 You will see this big signage as soon as you turn into the car park area:

 What To Bring When Visiting